Z11/Serverless-Typescript-AWS-Boilerplate/README.md

 # Serverless Typescript AWS

-This is a Boiler Plate project using Typescript, Eslint, Prettier, and VScode debugger that is ready for developing [AWS Lambdas](https://aws.amazon.com/lambda)
+This is a Serverless Framework Boiler Plate project using Typescript, Eslint, Prettier, and VScode debugger that is ready for developing [AWS Lambdas](https://aws.amazon.com/lambda)

 ## Stack